SolaceProducts/solace-jms-spring-boot/README.md

 This will build the auto-configuration jar and associated sample.

+Note: As currently setup, the build requires Java 1.8.
+If you want to use another older version of Java adjust the build accordingly.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.